 Aeration System Types 2

-• Surface aerators can be further classified into high speed, low speed, with horizontal or vertical shafts.
+• The surface aerator can be further classified into high-speed, low-speed, with horizontal or vertical shafts.

-• High-speed surface aerators use motors without gearboxes and a propeller that looks like a boat propeller.
-They are usually smaller than 50kW and operate at 900 to 1200 RPM
+• High-speed surface aerator use motors without gearboxes and a propeller that looks like a boat propeller.
+They are usually smaller than 50kW and run at 900 to 1200 RPM

-• Low-speed aerators always use a gearbox, can be as large as 150kW and operate at 40 to 60 RPM
+• Low-speed aerator always use a gearbox, can be as large as 150kW and work at 40 to 60 RPM

 Aeration System Types 3

 • Diffused aeration systems are classified as a coarse bubble of a fine pore.